bitcoin/bips/bips-ec-ops.md

 ```

+# Introduction

-# Abstract
+## Abstract

 This document specifies a series of Elliptic Curve opcodes for secp256k1.
 These
-op codes permit Bitcoin Script to carry out the individual Elliptic Curve
+opcodes permit Bitcoin Script to carry out the individual Elliptic Curve
 operations that are used in routine signature generation and validation.
 When
-combined with op codes such as `OP_CAT` this suite of op code enables a higher
+combined with opcodes such as `OP_CAT` this suite of opcodes enables a higher
-degree of expressively via composition, as they enable to creation of on-chain
+degree of expressivity via composition, as they enable the creation of on-chain
 state machines, by enabling Bitcoin Script programs to recompute a Tapscript
 output public key, from an internal key and a tweak.

+## Copyright

+This document is licensed under the 3-clause BSD license.

-# Motivation
+## Motivation

 Taproot was introduced via BIP 341.
 One of Taproot's major improvements was the
 introduction of the Tapscript tree, which enabled a greater degree of privacy